-On Thursday, June 10th at 10 am (CET), we are going to host CAS SEE Weekly Seminar with Professor Massimo Durante, presented by our fellow Gabriele Giacomini.
+On Thursday, June 10th at 10 am (CET), we hosted CAS SEE Weekly Seminar with Professor Massimo Durante, presented by our fellow Gabriele Giacomini.
 The seminar is entitled: “Computational Power.
 The Impact of ICT on Law, Society and Knowledge”.

 We delegate more and more decisions and tasks to artificial agents, machine-learning mechanisms, and algorithmic procedures or, in other words, to computational systems.
 The current digital revolution based on computational power is chiefly an everyday revolution.
 It is therefore profound, unnoticed and widespread, for it affects our customary habits and routines and alters the very texture of our day-to-day lives.